haririnku/haririnku/README.md

-- 👋 Hi, I’m @haririnku
+- 👋 Hi, I’m hari
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new software tools for data management and analysis
 - 🌱 I’m currently learning SQL and Power bi
 - 💞️ I’m looking to collaborate on projects relate to SQL and  Power bi
 - 📫 How to reach me; email : haririnku.70@gmail.com